CaptainUnknown/DERO-Pay-WordPress/README.md

 Plugin connects & Communicates with DERO Wallet through the [DERO RPC Extension API](https://github.com/g45t345rt/dero-rpc-bridge).
 After Connecting to the wallet webapp can invoke any Smart Contract or perform a transaction with provided parameters.

+🎁 If you want to support the continuous effort to further develop this plugin, please consider donating DERO at:
+`Captain_Unknown` or `dero1qyq7zg0aa06vsh9z46w0ypms70haz55ff2vv60aph65j9dfn5mjv6qqfsf2k7`.

 After placing one of the folders in your WordPress **plugins** folder (that can be found under **wp-content**), you can then:

 1. Point your terminal towards the **DERO-RPC-Bridge** folder (with admin rights).